JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

     //...
     sourceSets {
         commonMain.dependencies {
-            // kotlinx.coroutines will be available in all source sets implementation(libs.kotlinx.coroutinesCore)
+            // kotlinx.coroutines is available in all source sets implementation(libs.kotlinx.coroutinesCore)
         }
         androidMain.dependencies {
+            // Place for Android-specific dependencies
         }
         iosMain.dependencies {
-            // SQLDelight will be available only in the iOS source set,
+            // SQLDelight is available in the iOS source set,
             // but not in Android or common implementation(libs.sqldelight.nativeDriver)
-        }
-        wasmJsMain.dependencies {

         }
     }
 }